osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 # Arm GNU Toolchain Setup Guide
-#### This repo contains setup guides for Windows and Linux users who want to program and debug STM32s using Vi/Vim, OpenOCD, STLink, and the Arm GNU Toolchain.
+#### This repo contains setup guides for Windows and Linux users who want to program and debug STM32s using Vi and VSCode, OpenOCD, STLink, and the Arm GNU Toolchain.
-###### NOTE: VSCode integration has not been set up yet.

 ## Required Downloads:
 Download the Arm GNU Toolchain: get one of the x86_64 Linux hosted cross toolchain if your WSL instance is running Ubuntu on an x86 cpu.